Open Now

 Step 9.
 Replace the washer

 Now you’ve got that worn tap washer in your hot little hands; it’s time to go to the hardware store for a new tap washer.
-If the jumper valve looks undamaged, you could get away with only replacing the broken washer.
+If the jumper valve looks undamaged, you could only get away with replacing the broken washer.
 But make sure you take both parts to the shop for the new and suitable replacement washer.

 Step 10.
 Put it back together